 - Helping to flush toxins out of the brain by improving cerebrospinal fluid flow

-- Lowering your stress levels which helps to focus better and think more clearly
+- Lowering your stress levels helps you to focus better and think more clearly

 3) Engage in Physical Movement